 It could be observed from the Table 1, that all the respondents (100%) had adopted the correct season for planting CO (On) 5 variety of small onion.
-Cent per cent of the respondents (100%) adopted the main field preparation practice.
+Cent % of the respondents (100%) adopted the main field preparation practice.
 The above results shown that none of the farmers had adopted nursery method of planting.
-Cent per cent of the farmers adopted the method of direct planting of bulbs.
-But only 55.83 per cent of farmers followed the recommended quantity of bulbs for planting.
-Cent per cent of the farmers adopted the recommended practice of gap filling within 6 to 8 days after sowing.
+Cent % of the farmers adopted the method of direct planting of bulbs.
+But only 55.83 % of farmers followed the recommended quantity of bulbs for planting.
+Cent % of the farmers adopted the recommended practice of gap filling within 6 to 8 days after sowing.
 Only one fourth (25.00%) of the respondents adopted drip irrigation practice.
-Around 56.67 per cent of farmers had applied farm yard manure (or) compost before sowing.
+Around 56.67 % of farmers had applied farm yard manure (or) compost before sowing.
 Majority of the farmers (96.66%) followed the recommended practice of basal application of fertilizers of 30:60:30 Nitrogen, Phosphorus and Potassium kilo grams per hectare.
 Majority of the farmers (95.00%) followed the recommended practice of top dressing 30 kg Nitrogen per ha at 30 days after sowing.
-Only one third (33.33%) of the farmers applied Azospirillum 2 kg/ha.
-Only 26.66 per cent of respondents applied Phosphobacteria 2 kg/ha.
+Only one third (33.33%) of the farmers applied Azospirillum 2 kg per ha.
+Only 26.66 % of respondents applied Phosphobacteria 2 kg per ha.
 Due to high cost of labour for seed treatment, the adoption of Azospirillum and Phosphobacteria for bulb treatment were less.
-Since, the recommended small onion bulb rate was 1000 kg/ha, it required a greater number of labourers.
-Due to high cost of labourers, though they aware of these practices, they were unable to adopt.
 Majority of the farmers (95.83%) adopted the recommended practice of weeding.

 Little less of two third (64.16%) of farmers had adopted recommended control measure for controlling thrips.
-Only 14.16 per cent of farmers adopted recommended practice for controlling onion fly.
+Only 14.16 % of farmers adopted recommended practice for controlling onion fly.
 Nearly half of the farmers (48.33%) adopted recommended control measure for cut worm.
-Nearly one third of farmers (30.83%) adopted recommended control measure for leaf spot and 58.33 per cent of farmers adopted the recommended control measure for basal rot.
-The adoption of recommended control measure for purple blotch disease was 10.00 per cent.
+Nearly one third of farmers (30.83%) adopted recommended control measure for leaf spot and 58.33 % of farmers adopted the recommended control measure for basal rot.
+The adoption of recommended control measure for purple blotch disease was 10.00 %.

 Exactly half of the farmers (50.00%) followed recommended harvesting time which was 90 days after sowing.
-Cent per cent of the farmers harvested small onion by pulling out plants.
+Cent % of the farmers harvested small onion by pulling out plants.
 The majority of the farmers (96.66%) followed the recommended curing procedure.
 Nearly three fourth (73.33%) of farmers adopted recommended storage procedure.
 Rest of the farmers stored onion simply in the fields by traditional storage practice which was not recommended.